camunda/camunda-docs/docs/components/modeler/web-modeler/deploy-process-application.md

 ## Validate your process application

-Use [play](/components/modeler/web-modeler/play-your-process.md) to validate your process application in development.
+Use [play mode](/components/modeler/web-modeler/play-your-process.md) to validate your process application in development.

 1. Open the [main process](create-a-process-application.md#main-process).
 1. Select the **Play** tab to play the process application using your selected development cluster.